jreinhardt/bolttools/doc/blt_spec_0_2.rst

   e-mail adress in <> or a list of several authors.
 - license: mandatory, string.
 The license of the file
 - type: "fcstd"
-- object: mandatory, list of base-object-element_.
+- objects: mandatory, list of base-object-element_.

 .. _base-object-element: